GDGVienna/zeppelin/_podcast_episodes/episode_2.md

 audio: https://ia601405.us.archive.org/10/items/episode2_202101/episode2.mp3
 ---

+# Show notes

+Watch us on YouTube: https://www.youtube.com/watch?v=dVymPmvTBe8

 Krisztina Orosz was Main Organizer of #WTMVIE conference back in 2016.
 Listen to our podcast about how years of volunteering shape a person’s future;
 the positive bias of putting the word “women” in your community name;
 why being authentic is important also in startups, especially being an authentic leader and about the startup environment, how it is really like.

-If you want to know more about what Krisz' job role at Anyline(https://anyline.com/) is, we reference another cool podcast where Krisz was invited on: https://www.youtube.com/watch?v=vVu4S...
+If you want to know more about what Krisz' job role at Anyline(https://anyline.com/) is, we reference another cool podcast where Krisz was invited on: https://www.youtube.com/watch?v=vVu4Sjq-6vo

 Additional resources mentioned during and after the podcast which Krisz wanted to you know about: